MostafaAshraf612/Vehicle_Detection_Project/README.md

 <img width="960" height="443" alt="image" src="https://github.com/user-attachments/assets/60b55de6-401f-464a-be76-c1f2abd1f0bc" />

 - You Can watch the full result video named "VD_Final_out.mp4"
+- The Performance can be enhanced by tuning the sizes of the windows and the heatmap threshold value.

 ### YOLOv11 Detector
 - Provides **real-time vehicle detection** on images and video.